remarcmij/JavaScript2_examples/week2/bookshop/README.md

 # Visit to the Book Store

 On Saturday, 29 September 2018, Jim went to visit his favorite book store in Amsterdam: Scheltema, located on Rokin.
-Scheltema has a great collection of fiction, non-fiction and science literature.
+Scheltema has a great collection of fiction, non-fiction and scientific literature.
 And, not unimportantly, an extensive collection of books on IT.

-After some wandering about, Jim left the book store with a new set of reading glasses, a book on the Go Programming Language and a history book on the Interbellum in Europe, i.e. the period between the first and second World War.
+After looking around a bit, Jim left the book store with a new set of reading glasses, a book on the Go Programming Language and a history book on the Interbellum in Europe, i.e. the period between the First and Second World War.

 The receipt is shown below (prices in Euros).